DDRAZD/ReportingAssistant/README.md

 -- afterwards,
+I added all the tables for regular DB, and created DB context class that inhertied from IdentityDbContext<ApplicationUser>

+then added the DbSet for the non identity tables - all in the teh same DBcontext class

-Enable-Migrations -ContextTypeName ReportingAssistant.Identity.ApplicationDbContext -MigrationsDirectory IdentityMigrations
+Enable-Migrations -ContextTypeName ReportingAssistant.Models.ReportinAssistantDBContext -MigrationsDirectory Migrations

- Add-Migration -Configuration ReportingAssistant.IdentityMigrations.Configuration Initial(this is an arbitrary name)
+ Add-Migration -Configuration ReportingAssistant.Migrations.Configuration Initial(this is an arbitrary name)
             then
- update-database -Configuration ReportingAssistant.IdentityMigrations.Configuration
+ update-database -Configuration ReportingAssistant.Migrations.Configuration